easystats/bayestestR/README.md

   - [**Centrality**](https://easystats.github.io/bayestestR/articles/indicesEstimationComparison.html)
       - `mean()`, `median()` or [**`map_estimate()`**](https://easystats.github.io/bayestestR/reference/map_estimate.html)
-        for an approximation of the mode.
+        for an estimation of the mode.
       - [**`point_estimate()`**](https://easystats.github.io/bayestestR/reference/point_estimate.html)
-        can be used to get them at once and can be run on models.
+        can be used to get them at once and can be run directly on models.
   - [**Uncertainty**](https://easystats.github.io/bayestestR/articles/credible_interval.html)
       - [**`hdi()`**](https://easystats.github.io/bayestestR/reference/hdi.html)
-        for *Highest Density Interval (HDI)* or
+        for *Highest Density Intervals (HDI)* or
         [**`eti()`**](https://easystats.github.io/bayestestR/reference/eti.html)
         for *Equal-Tailed Intervals (ETI)*.
       - [**`ci()`**](https://easystats.github.io/bayestestR/reference/ci.html)
-        for a more general method for Confidence and Credible Intervals (CI).
+        can be used as a general method for Confidence and Credible Intervals (CI).
   - [**Effect
     Existence**](https://easystats.github.io/bayestestR/articles/indicesExistenceComparison.html):
-    whether an effect is not different from 0.
+    whether an effect is different from 0.
       - [**`p_direction()`**](https://easystats.github.io/bayestestR/reference/p_direction.html)
         for a Bayesian equivalent of the frequentist *p*-value (see [Makowski et